-These sweet and spicy Peach Glazed Pork Chops make a delectable entree for family dinners but, they’re special enough for entertaining, too.
+These sweet and spicy Peach Glazed Pork Chops make a delectable entrée for family dinners, but they’re special enough for entertaining, too.
 When they’re served over a bed of fluffy rice it gives you the opportunity to enjoy every single drop of the spicy peach sauce.
 Pair them with your favorite side dishes and you’ll enjoy restaurant quality at your own kitchen table.

-Peach Glazed Pork Chops Are Divine
+Easy Peach Glazed Pork Chops Recipe

 Many of the recipes I share with you here are developed for my family first.
 I’m a frugal girl at heart and when a featured sale item gives me dinner inspiration my hope is always that it will help you, too.
 For this pork chop skillet, I used 1-inch thick bone-in pork chops which gives this pork dish a fantastic depth of flavor.
 The peach glaze is sweet, sticky and delicious, and works equally well with chicken and boneless pork chops.
 Thick cut pork chops like these will take longer to cook to tender perfection so, if you use a different cut or a thinner cut, adjust the cooking time up or down accordingly.